 Katherine (Kathy) J. Cramer is the Virginia Sapiro Professor of Political Science and the Natalie C. Horton Chair of Letters and Science at the University of Wisconsin - Madison.
 Her work focuses on the ways that people make sense of politics and their place in it.
-By listening to people talk with one another, Kathy’s research has revealed the central roles of race, place, and class in political beliefs and behaviors.
-Her scholarship has been recognized not only for its contributions to our understanding of American political behavior, but for her rigorous methodological innovations, employing ethnographic and community-based fieldwork to observe politics through conversations.
+She is known for her refreshing approach to the study of public opinion in which I listens to people.
+She is an expert in listening to residents of democracies to illuminate the way they understand public issues, their connections to government, and to each other.

 Kathy received her bachelor’s degree at the University of Wisconsin-Madison (1994) and her Ph.D. at the University of Michigan (2000).
 She recently served as the Commission on Reimagining Our Economy of the American Academy of Arts & Science.
-She is a close collaborator with the Center for Constructive Communication at the MIT Media Lab and its partner nonprofit, Cortico, and is one of the founders of the system that Cortico has created and partnered with hundreds of community organizations worldwide to listen to community members’ experiences, amplify underheard voices, inform public understanding, and drive policy and decision making to better outcomes.
-She is the author of five books, including The Politics of Resentment, which is widely considered one of the authoritative works on understanding the rural-urban divide in the United States.
-Her forthcoming book with Larry Bartels, The Politics of Social Change: From the Sixties to the Present through the Eyes of a Generation, will be published by the University of Chicago Press in February, 2026.
+Kathy is a close collaborator with the Center for Constructive Communication at the MIT Media Lab and its partner nonprofit, Cortico, and is one of the founders of the system that Cortico has created and implemented with hundreds of community partners worldwide to listen to community members’ experiences, amplify underheard voices, inform public understanding, and drive policy and decision making to better outcomes.

 She is a faculty affiliate of an array of interdisciplinary programs and departments at UW-Madison.
 She has been elected to the American Academy of Arts and Sciences, the American Academy of Political and Social Science, and the Wisconsin Academy of Sciences, Arts and Letters.